growr-xyz/growr-documentation/litepaper/Growr-litepaper.md

 Growr protocol implements W3C’s standard for decentralized identity (DID).
 DID is a new type of identifier that enables verifiable, decentralized digital identity.
 A DID refers to any subject (e.g., a person, organization, thing, data model, abstract entity, etc.) as determined by the controller of the DID.
 DIDs have been designed so that they may be decoupled from centralized registries, identity providers, and certificate authorities.
 Specifically, while other parties might be used to help enable the discovery of information related to a DID, the design enables the controller of a DID to prove control over it without requiring permission from any other party.
 DIDs are URIs that associate a DID subject with a DID document allowing trustable interactions associated with that subject

 ### VCs
-Growr protocol implements W3C’s standard for **Veriﬁable Credentials (VCs)**.
+Growr protocol implements W3C’s standard for **Verifiable Credentials (VCs)**.
 VC is a tamper-evident credential that has cryptographically-verified authorship.
 They can be used to build universally verifiable presentations, which can also be cryptographically verified.
 Verifiable Credentials (VC) are global uniformed provable claims associated with the subject of the DID.
 They are cryptographically secure, privacy respecting, and machine verifiable.

 Verifiable credentials are provided by **Credential Issuers** – that is, centralized or decentralized third parties, asserting certain facts about the DID owner.
 Verifiable credentials are consumed by **Verifiers** using the concepts and data models for **presentation exchange**.
 Verifiers verify that:
 - The credential presentation is signed with the subject's DID.